Domestic Abuse: The Legitimacy of Arrest in Quasi-Flagrante Cases

 • Importance of victim protection.

-• Legitimacy of the arrest even in the absence of an isolated episode.
+• Legitimacy of arrest even in the absence of an isolated incident.

-The Court therefore annulled the contested order, declaring the arrest legitimate, thus highlighting the necessity for an immediate and adequate response from authorities in situations of domestic violence.
+The Court therefore annulled the contested order, declaring the arrest legitimate, thereby highlighting the need for an immediate and adequate response from the authorities in situations of domestic violence.

 Conclusions

-This ruling represents an important step forward in protecting victims of domestic violence.
-The Court of Cassation emphasized the principle that domestic violence should not be considered an isolated incident, but rather a complex and ongoing phenomenon that requires timely and decisive intervention.
-It is essential that victims of domestic violence can rely on a legal system capable of ensuring their safety and protection, preventing the fear of retaliation from further silencing their voices.
+This ruling represents a significant step forward in the protection of victims of domestic abuse.
+The Court of Cassation has emphasized the principle that domestic violence should not be considered an isolated incident but a complex and continuous phenomenon requiring timely and decisive intervention.
+It is crucial that victims of domestic violence can rely on a legal system capable of ensuring their safety and protection, preventing the fear of retaliation from further silencing their voices.